 - How to create efficient upconversion for PV energy conversion?

-- What is the best light scattering backreflector nanodesign for III-V/Si tandem solar cells?
+- What is the best light scattering backreflector nanodesign for tandem solar cells?

 Answering these questions requires synthesis and development of entirely new PV materials and solar cell architectures.
 It requires fundamental research on hybridizing strategies combining concepts from dielectric and plasmonic metasurfaces and metamaterials, with the management of light on length scales from the molecular scale to that of a solar panel.
 Our work also involves harnessing extreme materials properties to reach the limits of what is possible under reciprocity and thermodynamics.
 The LMPV program’s primary goal is to achieve fundamental understanding of basic physical phenomena that are relevant for future application in photovoltaics.
 Demonstrator devices are made either at AMOLF or with external collaborators.